 A person cannot be removed from the mortgage if they are going to continue to reside in the property.

-In some instances, in order to benefit from the lower stress rate of 4.60% on like for like remortgages, we will ask for evidence of the customers current mortgage balance.
+In some instances, to benefit from the lower stress rate of 4.60% on like for like remortgages, we will ask for evidence of the applicant’s current mortgage balance.
 This will only be required when requested by TSB on a case by case basis.

 We do not lend for the following purposes (at any LTV):